deltaswapio/deltaswap/deltachain/design/design.md

 ## TODO Onboarding guardians

-The validators of wormhole chain are going to be the 19 guardians.
-We need a way to connect their existing guardian public keys with their wormhole chain addresses.
+The validators of deltaswap chain are going to be the 19 guardians.
+We need a way to connect their existing guardian public keys with their deltaswap chain addresses.
 We will have a registration process where a validator can register a guardian public key to their validator address.
-This will entail signing their wormhole address with their guardian private key, and sending that signature from their wormhole address.
-At this point, if the signature matches, the wormhole address becomes associated with the guardian public key.
+This will entail signing their deltaswap address with their guardian private key, and sending that signature from their deltaswap address.
+At this point, if the signature matches, the deltaswap address becomes associated with the guardian public key.

 After this, the guardian is eligible to become a validator.

-Wormhole chain uses the ECDSA secp256k1 signature scheme, which is the same as what the guardian signatures use, so we could directly derive a wormhole account for them, but we choose not to do this in order to allow guardian key rotation.
+Deltaswap chain uses the ECDSA secp256k1 signature scheme, which is the same as what the guardian signatures use, so we could directly derive a deltaswap account for them, but we choose not to do this in order to allow guardian key rotation.

     priv = ... // guardian private key